You might ask, what do cicadas symbolize? What are cicadas a metaphor for?

 Cicadas, for many, represent personal change, renewal, rebirth, and transformation.

-A lot of people use cicadas to symbolize their own personal transformation, in art, song, poetry or even a tattoo.
-The cicada inherently symbolizes what they were (nymph) and all the glory of what they have become (adult form).
+A lot of people use cicadas to symbolize their own personal transformation, in art, song, poetry, or even a tattoo.
+The cicada inherently symbolizes what they were — earth-bound, nymphs –and all the glory of what they have become — adults with wings & a song.

 Watch some cicada transformations: